Mediterranean Beach Scene

 Step 1: Initial Drawing

-To begin with cut the Arches rough 300gsm watercolour paper to size (22 x 28 cm) and using masking tape attach it to a board.
+To begin, cut your watercolor paper to size (if it isn’t already the right size) and use masking tape to attach it to a board.
 You can just use an old piece of hardboard as your painting board.

 Now complete a line drawing using a soft 4B pencil.
 Keep your drawing loose and concentrate on shapes, not individual objects.
 I have loosely suggested the jumble of umbrellas and people and I have not drawn any one person completely.
 A good way to describe the approach is “If you see a jumble, draw a jumble”.